California proposes new oil drilling ban near neighborhoods

 It’s the latest effort by Democratic Gov. Gavin Newsom’s administration to wind down oil production in California, aligning him with environmental advocates pushing to curb the effects of climate change and against the powerful oil industry in the nation’s seventh-largest oil producing state.

-State officials branded it as one of the most aggressive steps in the nation, and perhaps the world, to protect public health and safety from the dangers of oil and gas drilling.
 Studies show living near a drilling site can elevate risks of birth defects, cancer, respiratory problems and other health issues.
 More than 2 million Californians live within 3,200 feet (975 meters) of oil drilling sites, primarily in Los Angeles County and the Central Valley.
+The proposal would not ban wells already operating in that zone but would add new pollution controls.

 “Extracting oil is a dirty business and it’s had a real impact on Californians,” said Jared Blumenfeld, California’s secretary for environmental protection.
 “Often we frame it as it’s about air pollution, it’s about climate change; this is really about helping communities and community health near these facilities.”